 The most important thing is to understand your body shape and know the silhouettes that are always flattering on you.
-Our clever body shape calculator is a great place to start.
+Our clever body-shape calculator is a great place to start.
 We also advise you work with honest friends or family and find the hero items in your wardrobe.
-Taking pictures as well as looking in the mirror will help spot the silhouettes that you should rely on.
-If you pay close attention to celebrities with similar shapes to you, then you'll be able to spot the silhouettes that always work for them.
+Taking pictures as well as looking in the mirror will help spot the silhouettes you should rely on.
+If you pay close attention to celebrities with similar shapes to you, you'll be able to spot the silhouettes that always work for them.

 2. Find your signature pieces

-Most of our ultimate style icons have signatures that you can spot a mile off.
+Most of our ultimate style icons have signatures you can spot a mile off.
 This can be an accessory, a colour or a print or even a beauty trick.
 Caroline Issa has her unmovable red lipstick, Olivia Palermo and Kate Middleton have their glossy blow-dries, Anna Wintour has her sunglasses and the Olsen twins have their dramatic silhouettes (and Starbucks cups, of course).

 3. Invest in items you know you'll rewear

-A successful signature style is one you will love for years and years, and so your focus should be on wearing the things you truly adore.
+A successful signature style is one you'll love for years and years, and so your focus should be on wearing the things you truly adore.
 One of our favourite wardrobe-editing tricks is to have a separate rail and for one month place everything you wear on this rail—you will quickly realise the items that are the building blocks of your wardrobe.
 If jeans are your thing, go with it—Vogue's Sarah Harris famously has 80 pairs and wears them on rotation almost every single day.

 4. Create a mood board